-There is very little new under the sexual sun.
-Classical Roman and Greek art honour both anal and oral sex, with the interesting codicil that the higher-ranked personage was always the top, the lower ranked the bottom, for both forms of naughty.
+There is very little that’s new under the sexual sun.
+Classical Roman and Greek art honour both anal and oral sex with the interesting codicil that the higher-ranked personage was always the top, the lower-ranked the bottom, for both forms of naughty.

-Oral and anal through time
+Oral and anal sex through time

-Conducted clothed more often than not in centuries past (and even often in the US as late as 1950), intercourse is now enjoyed almost exclusively naked.
-Oral sex, which 75 years ago was primarily done by sex workers, has become a default among almost all sexually active adults.
-And anal sex appears to be following a similar trajectory.*
+Conducted clothed more often than not in centuries past (and even in the US as late as 1950), intercourse is now enjoyed almost exclusively naked.
+Oral sex, which 75 years ago was primarily carried out by sex workers, has become a default among almost all sexually active adults.
+And now, anal sex appears to be following a similar trajectory.*

-In 1948, Kinsey reported that about 40% of the heterosexual men interviewed had received blowjobs (a number clearly skewed by prostitution, since 70% had said they’d paid sex workers).
+In 1948, Kinsey reported that about 40% of the heterosexual men interviewed had received blowjobs (a number clearly skewed by prostitution, since 70% had said they’d engaged with paid sex workers).
 The majority of these men were older, educated and married.
 Sadly, but not surprisingly, Kinsey found that only about 10% had given oral sex to women.
-Yes, in contrast to fellatio, cunnilingus was rare, rarer than pubic hair on millennials.
+So yes, in contrast to fellatio, cunnilingus was rare, rarer than pubic hair on Millennials.

-That all began to change in the late 1960s with the sexual revolution and second-wave feminism, followed by the third-wave feminism of the 80s and the pro-sex feminism of the 90s.
-Countless magazines and guides started offering popular sex ed, including instructions on how to go down on a partner.
+That all began to change in the late 1960s with the sexual revolution and second-wave feminism.
+They were soon followed by the third-wave feminism of the 80s and the pro-sex feminism of the 90s.
+After that, countless magazines and guides started offering popular sex-ed, including instructions on how to go down on a partner.